6 3 4

 Searching the Web

-The search was further compounded by the fact that he wanted both chocolate and vanilla flavors in the cake.
+The search was further compounded by the fact that he wanted both chocolate and vanilla flavours in the cake.

 So I had to search and test both chocolate and white cakes to find suitable recipes to be turned into the ultimate dinosaur cake.